AdityaSRJ/mips_single/README.md

-# PipeLined Implementation of MIPS32 Processor
+# Pipelined Implementation of MIPS32 Processor

-MIPS32 is a **Reduced Instruction Set Architechture (RISC)** which can operate on 32 bits of data at a time.
+MIPS32 is a **Reduced Instruction Set Architecture (RISC)** which can operate on 32 bits of data at a time.

 ## Salient Features